 However, third-party firms aren’t the only way to go.
 When you work with a real estate investment firm that also offers its own property management services, the interests of the investors are better aligned with the operators.

 Investors who have owned individual investment property know that time is an expense that is often overlooked.
 Many investors, especially those who seek the freedom from everyday management, look to investing with a real estate investment firm that specializes in local markets in which they invest.

 Working with an investment management firm that is vertically integrated means that they handle almost everything involved in the investment process, including property management, asset management, financing, information technology, capital projects, acquisitions and dispositions, accounting, risk management, and transactions closings.

 As a passive investor, you invest your capital with a firm, which invests your funds into a real estate property that you will not have any direct responsibility for managing while instead allowing your money to work for you.
 An additional benefit to being a passive investor is your ability to net the property’s cash flow distributions with its depreciation expense, which may result in you paying little or no taxes.

 That’s where an experienced firm like CWS Capital Partners comes in.
 We help you with every aspect of your apartment investment—from acquiring the property to managing and maintaining it.
 We believe that having a hand in the management of properties, rather than relying on a third party, makes us even more capable of helping our clients identify and acquire the best investment opportunities and achieve strong returns.
-Contact us today to get started with your real estate investment strategy.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.